What is a Dental Emergency?

 If the knocked-out tooth is found, rinse it and hold it by the crown - not the roots - and re-insert it into your tooth socket, gently biting down once it is in place.
 Try to keep it moist by placing it in a glass of milk or holding it in your mouth until you arrive at our clinic.

 Over-the-counter pain medication may help to alleviate pain.
 Do not take aspirin if you are bleeding.
 Do apply a cold compress to your cheek where your tooth has been broken to help reduce pain and swelling.

 Come to our office as soon as possible, and call ahead if you are able.
 The sooner you can receive treatment after having a tooth knocked out, the better chance your dentist will have of saving it.

 Have you noticed that your mouth, neck or face areas have suddenly moderate to severe swelling, or are you experiencing extensive pain or discomfort in or around your mouth?

 As soon as possible, call us and follow these steps to alleviate pain in the meantime:

 1. Apply a cold compress to your cheek, or to the area where you are feeling pain.

 3. Rinse with salt water to flush the area that is in pain, to help remove any debris that could be causing your toothache.

 Our dentists should see the swelling so the cause of the condition can be diagnosed.
-They will plan a quick, efficient and effective treatment.
+They will develop a treatment plan for your condition.